-- 29.1 Marking work anonymously is an important aspect of fair marking. - 29.2 There will be occasions when it is not possible to mark a piece of work anonymously, e.g. a performed piece, an oral presentation, a dissertation where the specialised nature of the topic identifies the student.
-However, marks must be anonymised for the meeting of the Board of Examiners. - 29.3 Use of examination numbers in assessment can help maintain anonymity.
+- 32.1 Marking work anonymously is an important aspect of fair marking. - 32.2 There will be occasions when it is not possible to mark a piece of work anonymously, e.g. a performed piece, an oral presentation, a dissertation or other piece of work where the specialised nature of the topic identifies the student.
+However, marks must be anonymised for the meeting of the Board of Examiners. - 32.3 Use of examination numbers in assessment can help maintain anonymity.

-Regulation 30 Security of marks
+Regulation 33 Security of marks